nodejs/nodejs.dev/src/documentation/0019-package-json/index.md

 That symbol specifies which updates your package accepts, from that dependency.

-Read more about [Semantic Versioning](https://nodejs.dev/learn/semantic-versioning-using-npm) to understand more about Sematic Versioning.
+Read more about [Semantic Versioning](https://nodejs.dev/learn/semantic-versioning-using-npm) to understand more about Semantic Versioning.